 People suffering from PTSD live in a constant state of physical and emotional stress.
 Since they usually have trouble sleeping, it means they're constantly exhausted, on edge, and physically strung out—increasing the likelihood that they'll overreact to day-to-day stressors.

 For many people with PTSD, anger can also be a cover for other feelings such as grief, helplessness, or guilt.
 Anger makes them feel powerful, instead of weak and vulnerable.
-For others, they try to suppress their anger until it erupts when you least expect it.
+Others try to suppress their anger until it erupts when you least expect it.

 Try to remain calm.
-During an emotional outburst, do your best to stay calm.
-This will communicate to your loved one that you are “safe” and prevent the situation from escalating.
+During an emotional outburst, try your best to stay calm.
+This will communicate to your loved one that you are “safe,” and prevent the situation from escalating.